Sea level rise: Asia

 Asia has the largest population at risk from sea level due to its dense coastal populations.
 As of 2022, some 63 million people in East and South Asia were already at risk from a 100-year flood.
 This is largely due to inadequate coastal protection in many countries.
 Bangladesh, China, India, Indonesia, Japan, Pakistan, the Philippines, Thailand and Vietnam alone account for 70% of people exposed to sea level rise during the 21st century.
 Sea level rise in Bangladesh is likely to displace 0.9–2.1 million people by 2050.
 It may also force the relocation of up to one third of power plants as early as 2030, and many of the remaining plants would have to deal with the increased salinity of their cooling water.
-Nations like Bangladesh, Vietnam and China with extensive rice production on the coast are already seeing adverse impacts from saltwater intrusion.
+Nations with extensive rice production in coastal areas, such as Bangladesh, Vietnam and China, are already seeing adverse impacts from saltwater intrusion.

 Modelling results predict that Asia will suffer direct economic damages of US$167.6 billion at 0.47 meters of sea level rise.
 This rises to US$272.3 billion at 1.12 meters and US$338.1 billion at 1.75 meters.
 There is an additional indirect impact of US$8.5, 24 or 15 billion from population displacement at those levels.
 China, India, the Republic of Korea, Japan, Indonesia and Russia experience the largest economic losses.
 Out of the 20 coastal cities expected to see the highest flood losses by 2050, 13 are in Asia.
 Nine of these are the so-called sinking cities, where subsidence (typically caused by unsustainable groundwater extraction in the past) would compound sea level rise.
 These are Bangkok, Guangzhou, Ho Chi Minh City, Jakarta, Kolkata, Nagoya, Tianjin, Xiamen and Zhanjiang.
+Metro Manila presents a comparable case: anthropogenic subsidence driven by groundwater extraction reaches up to 109 mm/year in the northern CAMANAVA zone, combining with gravitational sea-level fingerprints to produce projected relative sea-level rise of 1.51–2.00 m by 2100 under high-emission scenarios.

 By 2050, Guangzhou would see 0.2 meters of sea level rise and estimated annual economic losses of US$254 million – the highest in the world.
 In Shanghai, coastal inundation amounts to about 0.03% of local GDP, yet would increase to 0.8% by 2100 even under the "moderate" RCP4.5 scenario in the absence of adaptation.
 The city of Jakarta is sinking so much (up to 28 cm per year between 1982 and 2010 in some areas) that in 2019, the government had committed to relocate the capital of Indonesia to another city.